hantsy/jakartaee11-sandbox/docs/concurrency.md

 We covered virtual threads in an earlier post — [Virtual Thread Support in Jakarta EE 11](./vt.md) — and showed how to define concurrency resources with CDI `@Qualifier`s so they can be injected like regular CDI beans.

-In this post we'll skip those topics and focus on the new `@Schedule` annotation and the Reactive Streams support.
+In this post, we'll skip those topics and focus on the new `@Schedule` annotation and the Reactive Streams support.

 ## New `@Schedule` Annotation

 Legacy task scheduling has long been tied to the EJB container.
-Moving scheduling to CDI-compatible concurrency APIs has been a long-standing effort ([see discussion](https://github.com/jakartaee/concurrency/issues/252)).
+Porting EJB functionalities to CDI-compatible APIs has been a long-standing effort ([see discussion](https://github.com/jakartaee/concurrency/issues/252)).
 The new `@Schedule` annotation aims to replace the EJB scheduling annotation and provide a more portable, CDI-friendly mechanism.

 The example below demonstrates a simple usage of `@Schedule`.